 Return materials to the circulation desk whenever the library is open.
 There is also a metal book return outside the main door to the library that may be utilized when the library is closed.
 It is especially important not to return course reserve materials in the book return when the library is open.
 Fines may accrue on these hourly loans because the drop return is not regularly checked during the day when the library is open.

 All library users who are affiliated with the University of Minnesota and are issued U-Cards may renew their library materials by logging onto “My Account” and checking the summary page, which lists loans, requests, fines and fees, blocks and messages and personal settings.
-UMM affiliated library users can choose to renew all loans or renew selected by checking the appropriate boxes next to the titles.
+UMM affiliated library users can choose to renew all loans or renew selected items by checking the appropriate boxes next to the titles.
 New due dates will appear.
-If another patron has recalled an item or the maximum renewal time has been reached, an alert will be activated.
-Renewal of interlibrary loan items must be done by contacting the Briggs’ Interlibrary Loan Manager.
+If another patron has recalled an item or the maximum renewal time has been reached, the renewal will not be successful.
+Renewal of interlibrary loan items must be done by contacting the Briggs' Interlibrary Loan Manager.

 Students may renew items up to a maximum of 6 months.
 Faculty and Staff may renew items up to a maximum of 24 months.
 Community borrowers may renew items up to a maximum of 3 months.

 Items may be brought in to the library and personally renewed as well.
 Community patrons with a Briggs Library generated paper library card may renew items by bringing them into the library or by using Request Renewals Online on the Briggs Library website.
 New due date information will be sent via e-mail.

 Materials that are not returned by the due date result in the accrual of fines.
 The policies developed and affirmed by Campus Assembly committees are changed as of January, 2014 as part of the migration to a new system wide University of Minnesota library automation system.
 The policy provides for the following fees that apply to students and community borrowers:

 - $.50 per day per item with a maximum of $15 per item.